thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

   - String
   - Undefined
   - Null
-  - Symbol (new in ECMAScript 6)
+  - Symbol
 - and Object

 A **primitive** is data that's immutable.
 In other words, data that can't be changed.

 For example, the number `42` in JavaScript is a primitive.
-That means it can never be anything other than `42`.
+That means the value can never be anything other than `42`.
 Adding `1` to it doesn't change its value, but instead, results in the number `43`, a completely new and equally unchangeable number.
 This may sound a bit confusing and obvious, but it'll make more sense when you learn about changeable data called objects.

 See [data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Data_types) and [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) on the Mozilla Developer Network for more information.

 ### Boolean

-Boolean represents a logical entity and can have two values: `true` and `false`.
+Boolean represents a logical entity and can have two values—`true` and `false`.

 ```javascript
 // San Francisco is expensive